10 Tips For Planning Your Stay in Israel Like a Travel Pro

-Before you visit Israel, it’s worth to think why you want to visit this country.
-Is it because of the religious reasons?
+Before you visit Israel, it’s worth to think about why you want to visit this country.
+Is it because of religious reasons?
 Or you simply want to explore a new country?
 Maybe your main dream is to swim in the Dead Sea?

 Setting up your goals will help you plan the perfect trip.
 Northern Israel will be better for those who want to see the churches or follow Jesus’s Trail.
 Those who want to have fun or ride a camel on the desert, Southern Israel seems like a better idea.